vorsakha/recipe-ai-api/README.md

-# RecipeAI API
+# :spaghetti: RecipeAI API :spaghetti:
-Recipe AI is an application that uses machine learning to recommend recipes based on the ingredients you have at home.
+Recipe AI is an application that the power of AI to help you find the best recipes that are easily available to you.

 ## Prerequisites